 “Hell yes!”
 I said.

-So I worked two jobs in college while taking twenty credit hours per semester.
-It was the best job I ever had–working in a fighter squadron as a college kid.
+So I worked two jobs in college while taking 20 credit hours per semester.
+Working in a fighter squadron as a college kid was the best job I ever had.
 My official job title was “stock clerk,” but I did so much more, from helping to create briefing software to running the simulator.
 I was incredibly lucky.

-They held a board for me shortly before I graduated college.
+They held a board for me shortly before I graduated from college.
 I was the only applicant.
 The Base Realignment And Closure Commission results had come out, and the squadron was scheduled to close in 2009.
 They liked me and decided to hire me.
-I could get A-10 time and would be able to transfer to another unit when the BRAC finally happened.
+I could get A-10 time and would be able to transfer to another unit when the BRAC would finally happen.

 They started the paperwork to get me hired.
 I went to MEPS in New Orleans for my entrance physical.
 I failed.
-I couldn’t get through the depth perception.
-Although I never actually wore the glasses that my optometrist had given me years earlier, so the vision problem was rearing its ugly head again.
+I couldn’t get through the depth perception — although I had never actually worn the glasses that my optometrist had given me years earlier, so the vision problem was rearing its ugly head again.

 One of the pilots helped me get through it.
 The depth perception circles just sucked.
 He took me to base medical and a tech let me try again.
 I passed this time and was cleared to go to Brooks for my Flying Class I medical.

 I got through the first day thinking I was good to go.
-I passed the vision tests with flying colors, even 20/12 in one eye.
-At the beginning of day two however, they needed to speak to me.
+I passed the vision tests with flying colors, I even got a 20/12 in one eye.
+At the beginning of day two, however, they needed to speak to me.